Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 # **[SMARTY](https://smarty-jose.herokuapp.com/)**

 ![SMARTY Mock up image](static/images/smartyMockUp.PNG) This website app has been created with the purpose of giving any person the option of managing people.
-It's a basic app but it can't help any person who wants to have a better system.
+It's a basic app but it can help any person who wants to have a better employee management system.

 ---
 ## **Table of Contents**